Compute

 Figure 4 Using a policy to set x-max-in-memory-bytes

-• By configuring the queue argument
+• By setting the queue parameter

 Figure 5 Setting x-max-in-memory-length in the queue argument